minhtanngo/sklearn-pandas/CONTRIBUTING.md

 ## Guidelines

 - Remember that `sklearn-pandas` does not expect to do everything.
 Its scope is to serve as an integration layer between `scikit-learn` and `pandas` where needed.
 If the feature you want to implement adds a lot of complexity to the code, think twice if it is really needed or can be worked around in a few lines.
-- Always write tests for any change introduced.
+- Always write tests for any changes introduced.
 - If the change involves new options or modifies the public interface, modify also the `README` file explaining how to use it.
 It uses doctests to test the documentation itself.
 - If the change is not just cosmetic, add a line to the Changelog section and your name to the Credits section of the `README` file.